medtime-app/medtime-app-mobile/replit.md

 - Clean build: `./gradlew clean`

 ## Recent Changes
+- **2025-11-20**: Modified database structure:
+  - Removed fields: `dosage`, `nextDoseDate`
+  - Added fields: `type`, `recurrence`, `startDate`, `endDate`
+  - Updated database version from 1 to 2
+  - Updated all frontend components to display and edit new fields
+  - Modified RecyclerView to show: type, recurrence, start date, and end date
+  - Updated dialog form with new input fields
 - **2025-11-20**: Project imported to Replit (cannot be executed in this environment)

 ## Notes